 Here are a few of the unique benefits of yoga, according to Harvard Health…

-- It can improve your body awareness and body image.
+- Improves your body awareness and body image.

-- It can help you practice mindful eating, which may contribute to an overall healthier lifestyle.
+- Can help you practice mindful eating, which may contribute to an overall healthier lifestyle.

-- It can help support your weight maintenance goals.
+- Helps support your weight maintenance goals.
 (If that’s important to you!)

 - It boosts your muscle strength and become more flexible.

 Say it with us again… who wouldn’t want to experience those benefits?
 We’re pretty sure the answer to that question is “no one.”
 It’s a good thing that workout yoga with cardio is an option!

 #4) Cardio Yoga Flow is super accessible

 Other types of cardio exercise might require additional equipment, more space, or other people.
 One of the coolest things about making a cardio yoga flow part of your wellness routine is that you don’t really need any of those things.
 In fact, all you really need to do a cardio yoga flow is enough space to move your body and (ideally!) a yoga mat or other soft surface.

 Thanks to our online yoga classes, you can get moving with a serious cardio yoga flow wherever you are and no matter what your schedule looks like.
 You can stream a wide range of classes on your favorite device — including the classes in our beginner yoga workout plan or all of the classes you need to participate in an online yoga challenge.

 With that kind of accessibility and convenience, there’s no excuse to skip out on your cardio.